imixs/imixs-bpmn/README.md

 # Imixs-BPMN

 Imixs-BPMN is a free modelling tool which takes the full advantage of all the capabilities of the BPMN standard and complements them with the features of a powerful workflow engine.
-The Imixs-BPMN enhances the [Eclipse BPMN2 Modelling Framework](https://www.eclipse.org/bpmn2-modeler/) with the aspects of a human based workflow model executeabe on the Imxis-Workflow Engine.
-With Imixs-BPMN you have a maximium in flexibility to describe, model and executing your business processes.
+The Imixs-BPMN enhances the [Eclipse BPMN2 Modelling Framework](https://www.eclipse.org/bpmn2-modeler/) with the aspects of a human based workflow model executable on the Imxis-Workflow Engine.
+With Imixs-BPMN you have a maximum in flexibility to describe, model and executing your business processes.

 ![Imixs BPMN Modeler](screen_001.png)

-Learn more about Imixs-Workflow on http:///www.imixs.org
+Learn more about Imixs-Workflow on the [Imixs-Workflow project site](http:///www.imixs.org).

 ## Installation